-Figure 20: Overall system efficiency, also called throughput.
+Figure 26: Overall system efficiency, also called throughput.
 The wavelength dependence of the efficiency for a particular wavelength setting is shown for different slit widths on the left.
 The peak efficiency as a function of slit width is shown on the right.
-Recall that from P88 it is likely that only slit widths of 0.2 and 0.4 arcsec will be available and in any case slit widths wider than 0.4 arcsec suffer from order contamination.
+Recall that from P88 only slit widths of 0.2 and 0.4 arcsec are available.

-The overall efficiency or throughput $\tau$ , is defined as the ratio of $e^{-}/s/pixel$ as measured on the detector divided by the theoretical expected photon flux (photons/s/pixel) arriving above the Earth's atmosphere (Eq.
+The overall efficiency or throughput τ , is defined as the ratio of e-/s/pixel as measured on the detector divided by the theoretical expected photon flux (photons/s/pixel) arriving above the Earth's atmosphere (Eq.
 3).
-In Fig. 20 the overall efficiency as a function of slit width for order 26 at 2150 nm is shown together with the peak efficiency versus slit width.
-During these observations, atmospheric conditions were rather bad (seeing of $\geq 1.6$ " and coherence time of 2 ms, see Sec.
+In Fig. 26 the overall efficiency as a function of slit width for order 26 at 2150 nm is shown together with the peak efficiency versus slit width.
+During these observations, atmospheric conditions were rather bad (seeing of ≥ 1.6 " and coherence time of 2 ms, see Sec.
 3) so that the AO could not work effectively, leading to significant slit loss.